godyracks/Doctor_Appointment_App_KivyMD/README.md

 - **Patient Feedback and Ratings**: Adding a feedback system where patients can provide ratings and reviews about their experiences would contribute to maintaining a high standard of healthcare service.
 - **Doctor Profiles**: Detailed profiles of doctors are provided, including their qualifications, experience, and patient ratings, enabling informed decision-making.
 ## Screenshots
+Check the PDF with project documentation for screenshots
 ![Screenshot 1](checkpdf://screenshot1.png)
 ![Screenshot 2](checkpdf://screenshot2.png)
 ![Screenshot 3](checkpdf://screenshot3.png)